Homestead–Miami Speedway: NASCAR

 A NASCAR Cup Series race at Homestead–Miami Speedway in 2017.

 The track hosts one annual NASCAR weekend, headlined by a NASCAR Cup Series race currently known as the Straight Talk Wireless 400.
 The event also features support races from the NASCAR O'Reilly Auto Parts Series and NASCAR Craftsman Truck Series, including the Hard Rock Bet 300 and the Baptist Health 200.
 With the Cup Series being introduced in 1999, the weekend served as the season finale for all three series from 2002 to 2019.
 In 2020, the finale was moved to NASCAR-owned Phoenix Raceway.
 However, starting in 2026, the track will again host the season finales for all three series ending a six-year hiatus.

 Open-wheel racing

 Starting in 1996, the Grand Prix of Miami was moved from a street course based in Miami to then-named Homestead Motorsports Complex, with Jimmy Vasser winning the first open-wheel event at the facility.
 Until 2000, the event was sanctioned by Championship Auto Racing Teams (CART); CART failed to renew to 2001, with the Indy Racing League (IRL) taking over sanctioning rights for the event.
 In 2009, the race moved from being the season opener to the season finale for the IRL.
 The series failed to renew for the 2011 season, ending a 17-year tenure at the track.

-In 2025, Formula E is scheduled to make their debut at the facility for the Miami ePrix, racing on the facility's road course.
+In 2025, Formula E made their debut at the facility for the Miami ePrix, racing on the facility's road course.
 For the Formula E race, Turn 1 was tightened, and a chicane was added on the backstretch.